vdutts7/ai-mreflow/README.md

 pip install -r requirements.txt
 ```

-Scrape YouTube channel-- replace `@mkbhd` with @<username> of your choice.
+Scrape YouTube channel-- replace `@mreflow` with @<username> of your choice.
 Replace `<k-last-vids>` with the number of videos you want included (the script traverses backwards starting from most recent upload).
 A new file `<your-csv-file>.csv` will be created at the directory as referenced below:

 ```
 python scripts/scrape_vids.py https://www.youtube.com/@<username> `<k-last-vids>` scripts/vid_list/<your-csv-file>.csv